apache/druid/docs/api-reference/supervisor-api.md

 ### Suspend a running supervisor

 Suspends a single running supervisor.
 Returns the updated supervisor spec, where the `suspended` property is set to `true`.
 The suspended supervisor continues to emit logs and metrics.
+Indexing tasks remain suspended until the supervisor is resumed.

 #### URL
 <code class="postAPI">POST</code> <code>/druid/indexer/v1/supervisor/:supervisorId/suspend</code>